Basic Approach

 Status of Audit by Audit & Supervisory Board Members

-The Board of Corporate Auditors meets once a month in principle and as needed.
-Each Corporate Auditor reports on audit activities and results, and exchanges various opinions regarding audit perspectives and opinions.
+The Audit & Supervisory Board meets monthly in principle and additionally on an as-needed basis.
+In these meetings, each member reports on their audit activities and findings, and various opinions are exchanged regarding audit perspectives and the communication of views.

 Status of Audit by Internal Auditors